 If you’ve created a document in Microsoft Word that needed to reference some data, then it’s entirely possible that you have elected to present that data in a table format.

-But you may have discovered that Word tables have a limited set of options for sorting data or performing mathematical operations on data, which could lead you to working with that data in Excel.
+But you may have discovered that Word tables have a limited set of options for sorting data or performing mathematical operations on data, which could lead you to work with that data in Excel.

-Fortunately you can convert a Microsoft Word table to Excel using a copy and paste method that gets the data into a spreadsheet with just a few steps.
+Fortunately, you can convert a Microsoft Word table to Excel using a copy and paste method that gets the data into a spreadsheet with just a few steps.